Conveniently located to serve New York City & Manhattan, NY

 + Recovering from Ear Surgery

 At the termination of the operation, Dr. Sherman will administer a long acting anesthetic thereby minimizing pain for 3 to 5 hours.
 Pain medication is prescribed and should be used as needed.
 There is minimal pain after the first day, however the bulky dressing which must be left on for 3 days is often a source of annoyance.
 This keeps the gentle compression intact.
 We do recommend that you wear a ski band to sleep for 1-2 months after surgery to avoid folding of the ear.
 Discoloration and bruising is usually gone by ten days.
 For an adult, you may return to work usually after one week.

 The incidence of complications stemming from otoplasty are remarkably low.
 Occasionally correction of the otoplasty may be needed, since the shape of the ear in the original surgery may not hold and recurrence of the original protrusion can occur.
 The younger the patient, less the chance of recurrence because the cartilage is less developed.
 A second ear surgery may be needed in order to repair or correct the procedure at a later time.
 Dr. Sherman is an expert at correcting previously performed otoplasties.
 Sometimes, your procedure may not have been properly done at another plastic surgeon.

 + A Note on Ear Surgery Insurance

-If you have health insurance, you should check with your policy provider to see if ear surgery is covered.
+If you have health insurance, you should check with your policy provider to see if the price of ear surgery is covered.
 There are some insurance policies that reimburse the cost of the otoplasty operation if performed in the early childhood years.
 This is not a common occurrence, but we offer financing options for our patients.
 Our office staff will help you contact your carrier to see if this may apply for you.
 Schedule a consultation at our office today for more information.